 Pest management is a major aspect in organic farming and remains a challenging task.
 The use of herbivore-induced plant volatiles (HIPVs) as chemical cues for arthropod pest management appears to be set to make a significant contribution to future organic agriculture systems.
 HIPVs have been tested widely in a range of crop species and on several continents, with promising results.
 This chapter first reviews the current knowledge about HIPVs for field use, and then looks at arthropod pest management strategies currently used in organic systems.
 Finally, the chapter looks at the opportunities for the extended application of HIPVs and related technologies involving chemical cues in organic agriculture. © 2013 John Wiley & Sons, Ltd.

 Gurr GM, Wratten SD, Snyder WE, Read DMY, 'Conclusion: Biodiversity as an Asset rather than a Burden', Biodiversity and Insect Pests: Key Issues for Sustainable Management, Wiley-Blackwell, Oxford, UK 329-339 (2012)

 Journal article (17 outputs)

-Maddox S, Read D, Dalton H, Perkins D, Powell N, 'Developing a mobile data collection tool to manage a dispersed mental health workforce.', Rural and Remote Health, (2020)
+Maddox S, Read DMY, Dalton HE, Perkins DA, Powell NN, 'Developing a mobile data collection tool to manage a dispersed mental health workforce.', Rural Remote Health, 20 5616 (2020)